 All Webbed Up: In a deleted scene, Ripley found Dallas and Brett completely cocooned, and slowly transforming into more Alien eggs.

 Anyone Can Die: The characters died in more or less reverse order of how famous the actors playing them were (in 1979) - Tom Skerritt, John Hurt, and even Veronica Cartwright were all familiar to audiences, while Sigourney Weaver was the only entirely unknown actor in the cast, with just four minor credits.
 The deaths of the characters felt like a downward spiral, and Ripley's demise seemed inevitable.
 The tension of the last ten minutes (with the ship's computer voice counting them off) was almost unbearable.
-Ripley's survival was shocking, and until the end credits rolled, the audience still expected the alien to pop up somewhere.
+Ripley's survival was, for the era in which the film was made, shocking (a lot of 70s-era horror movies had downer endings), and until the end credits rolled, the audience still expected the alien to pop up somewhere.

 Lambert: [about the lousy food] You pound down the stuff like there's no tomorrow.

 Parker: I'd rather be eating something else, but right now I'm thinking food.

 Do You Want to Copulate?: A scene in the original script had Ripley casually stripping off in front of Captain Dallas saying "I need some release."
 Although the scene was used in the audition, it was never filmed.

 Early-Installment Weirdness: This is the first and only time we see the Alien as a slow-and-shambling creature; every other installment from Aliens onwards, it is a blindingly fast runner and jumper.
 It's also the only canon material (not counting comics, video games, etc) where the Alien demonstrates overtly malicious behavior, specifically Lambert's implied death by rape.
 Later films would generally present the creatures as somewhat intelligent but ultimately dangerous animals concerned only with survival.